 Pro Tips By Neha

-It is a super simple recipe but if you mess up with the water-to-rice ratio, then it is sure to be a disaster.
-I like to use standard cups and spoon measures to measure out my ingredients for the best result.
+It is a super simple recipe, but if you mess up with the water-to-rice ratio, it will be a disaster.
+For the best result, I like to use standard cups and spoon measures to measure out my ingredients.

 Basanti Polao tastes best when made in ghee.
 If you want to make a dairy-free version (vegan), then replace ghee with coconut oil only.